Welcome to Year 5’s class page!

 Miss Airlie is the teaching assistant who work with us and support us in all aspects of our learning.

 You can find our more about our learning by visiting the Curriculum section of our website.

 For an overview of what we will be learning within each subject this year, please click the link below:

-Our PE sessions are currently on a Thursday morning and Friday afternoon with Mrs Parker and Miss Airlie.
+Our PE sessions are currently on a Thursday morning and Friday morning with Mr Storey.
 We should come to school dressed in the correct P.E. kit on both these days and expect the lesson to be outside if the weather is dry enough.

 Spellings and times tables